xyzkab/http-repeater/README.md

 # http-repeater
-`Http::Repeater` is a request extension for `HTTP` module and inspired by Burpsuite Repeater tool.
+This is a request extension for `HTTP` module and inspired by Burpsuite Repeater tool.

 ## Installation